An overview of meniscus tears: Causes, symptoms, diagnosis, and treatment options

-Knee ligaments help stabilize the joint.
+Knee ligaments help stabilise the joint.
 The medial and lateral collateral ligaments (MCL and LCL) on the inner and outer sides of the knee joint keep it from moving too far out to the sides.

-Symptoms of meniscal tears
+Symptoms of meniscus tears

 - Puffiness or swelling around the knee